rberruezo/manual-order-app/README.md

-# webpack-example
+# Getting started

+## Source
-Example Javascript ES6 project with React, React Router and Flux (Alt) Read the article related to this project on our UnderTheHood blog: https://underthehood.myob.com/changing-of-the-guard-in-web-technologies/
+Based on a Webpack example project with React, React Router and Flux (Alt): https://underthehood.myob.com/changing-of-the-guard-in-web-technologies/

 ## Requirements
 Make sure you have installed NodeJS and NPM first and that you can run them from the command line.